Promoting, supporting and encouraging the study of the United States since 1955

 3. Procedure at meetings

 1. No decision shall be taken at a meeting unless a quorum is present at the time when the decision is taken.
 The quorum is seven charity trustees, including at least one of the Officers.
-A charity trustee shall not be counted in the quorum present when any decision is made about a matter upon which he or she is not entitled to vote.
+A charity trustee shall not be counted in the quorum present when any decision is made about a matter upon which they are not entitled to vote.

 2. Questions arising at a meeting shall be decided by a majority of those eligible to vote.